bchainzhang/bchainzhang.github.io/index.md

 - Phil and I proved the security of ciphertext stealing for a NIST addendum.
 M. Dworkin.
 Recommendation for block cipher modes of operation: three variants of ciphertext stealing for CBC mode.
 Addendum to NIST Special Publication 800–38A.
 October 2010.

 - <a href="https://github.com/monero-project/urs">Unique ring signatures and Monero</a>.
+Monero forked the unique ring siganture implementation of Hein Meling and me.
+The unique ring signature was due to Matt Franklin and me.

 - A clean definition of online cipher was introduced in our RSA 2011 paper and widely used in subsequent online encryption and online authenticated encryption schemes (including the CAESAR competition candidates).